HaiderMalikk/HaiderMalikk/README.md

 </div>

-<h2 align="center">My AI Notes 🧠</h2>
+<h2 align="center">My ML Notes 🧠</h2>

 <div align="center">

 <table>
   <tr>
-    <td align="center"><strong>Haider’s AI Notes</strong><br>Author: Haider Malik<br>Date: 2025</td>
+    <td align="center"><strong>Haider’s Machine Learning Notes</strong><br>Author: Haider Malik<br>Date: 2025</td>
   </tr>
   <tr>
     <td align="center">
-      These notes represent my learning through many many months, almost everything I know in the field of Artificial Intelligence.
+      These notes represent my learning through many many months, almost everything I know in the field of Machine Learning.
 I truly love them because they capture how much I’ve grown and learned.
 Whenever I forget something or need a refresher, these notes are where I go back to.
-They reflect my journey, my curiosity, and my understanding of AI written, refined, and revisited countless times.
+They reflect my journey, my curiosity, and my understanding of ML written, refined, and revisited countless times.
 Take a look at them, there might be a topic you like!
     </td>
   </tr>
   <tr>